 Mises on Rent Ceilings

-“When the government fixes a ceiling on residential rents, a housing shortage immediately ensues.
+“When, for instance, the government fixes a ceiling on residential rents, a housing shortage immediately ensues.
 In Austria, the Social Democratic Party has virtually abolished residential rent.
-The consequence is that in the city of Vienna, for example, in spite of the fact that the population has declined considerably since the beginning of the World War and that hundreds of new houses were constructed by the municipality, no one can find an inexpensive dwelling.
-The demand for low-priced apartments exceeds by far the supply available.”
+The consequence is that in the city of Vienna, for example, in spite of the fact that the population has declined considerably since the beginning of the World War and that several thousand new houses have been constructed by the municipality in the meantime, many thousands of persons are unable to find accommodations.”

 Mises, Liberalism

-The passage is the rent-ceiling case of the wider Rothbard maximum-price result: an effective price set below the market-clearing rent prevents the market from clearing in the direction of supply.
+The passage is the rent-ceiling case of the wider Rothbard maximum-price result, and the housing instance of the general price-control analysis: an effective rent set below the market-clearing level prevents the market from clearing in the direction of supply.
 Mises does not argue that landlords are denied an arbitrary profit; he argues that the ceiling withdraws units that would otherwise have been offered, and that the queue-and-shortage pattern follows immediately, even with municipally constructed housing on the supply side.

 See Also